Italy's Leone Film Group Entertains Investment Deal, Merger

 Amid Europe's changing and consolidating media landscape, the company of Sergio Leone’s children is eyeing its next steps.

-The company's relationships and reach mean that it is virtually working with everyone in the country.
-Even foreign companies have taken note.
+The company's relationships and reach mean that it is working with key players in the country, and foreign companies have taken note.
 “If you want access to Italy, the Leones are the chosen gatekeepers,” says one investor in the company.

 Now the company, whose stock has been listed on the AIM Italia exchange in Milan since 2013, is looking to take advantage of its momentum to bring in new investors or maybe even strike a merger deal, sources tell THR.